marcelarie/bicycle-shop-ror-next-js/backend/README.md

 - id
 - name
 - description
-- price

-- stock
 - image

 Variant class -> related to Component:
 - id
 - name
 - description
-- price (we deleted the prioces from the components to have a price for each variant)
+- price (we deleted price from the components to have it on each variant)

+- image
 - stock
-- image